lightbug-io/docs/devices/api/structure.md

   - Field Count: The number of fields in the data.
   - Fields: List of field types in the data
   - Data: The data itself, making used of bBytes to represent length and values.
+- Checksum: A 16-bit CRC checksum of the message (XMODEM).

 #### Data